 - An emerging CPG brand can paint a picture of the type of shoppers they attract to convince a major retailer for additional shelf space

 Psychographic Segmentation Will Drive Personalization

 One of the biggest changes in the marketplace during the past 10 years has been consumer demand for personalized experiences.
 Targeted ads on Google, YouTube, Facebook, TV, streaming audio platforms and more have already become a standard expectation, while irrelevant ads increasingly struggle to resonate with audiences.

 Retailers and brands can only deliver on the promise of personalization if they use psychographics to understand what’s in the heart and mind of a specific target market.
 The days of advertising to reach broad demos like 18-34 year old males are drawing to a close.

 Advertising is likely to become even more granular and hyper-targeted.
 You may even end up with various versions of the same ad to deliver to different household segments based on the behaviors, influences, and preferences of each segment.

 It’s no longer about reaching an audience.
 It’s about connecting with that audience, and doing so requires a deep understanding not just who they are but what they care about.

 That’s what psychographics provides to retailers and brands.
 And that’s the key to winning in today’s marketplace.

-Did you know that Numerator maps more than 1,500 psychographic attributes to the shopping behavior of more than 100,000 shoppers?
+Did you know that Numerator maps more than 500 psychographic attributes and 300 media consumption habits to the shopping behavior of more than 100,000 shoppers?
 Drop us a line and we’ll show you new ways to understand and connect with your brand’s consumers.